Seite wählen

 Kommentare

-Home 9 English Articles 9 Switzerland 9 Beaches in Switzerland: Where to find Swiss sand, sun and shadow
+Home 9 English Articles 9 Switzerland 9 Best Beaches in Switzerland: Where to find Swiss sand, sun and shadow

 Perhaps you’ve heard the joke: «What is the name of the thinnest book in the world? – Beaches in Switzerland.» The punch line is based on the fact that Switzerland is a landlocked country.